tradle/cloudpal/README.md

 We call it CloudPal.
 CloudPal is your assistant in the Cloud, trully personal, no compromises, no backdoors.

-## Background
-_The world seems to swing back and forth between personal and shared computing models.
-We are about to enter into another cycle of Personal computing._

-1. **What makes this possible**.
-Linux evolved in the last 5-10 years, opening proprietary solutions used by Cloud vendors so that we can now create a beautful, powerful and open Cloud, dedicated to the personal use.

-1. **Cloud commoditization**.
-Despite the dominance of Megascalers / Hyperscalers, the innovation on the Edge did not stop.
-CDN vendors like Cloudflare, Fastly abd Fly.io have added serverless compute.
-VPS providers like Linode, Digital Ocean, Vultr have added AWS S3-compatible Object Storage.

-1. **Get ready for VPS++** There is one area though that neither Hyperscalers nor others are offering today, a Cloud,  sold directly to consumers.
-Although VPS business has existed since the 1990s, its target audience has always been the technical crowd.

 ## Goals
 1. We all now understand that we became not just the beneficiaries of the Internet, but the product monetized by Facebook, Google and other SaaS companies (SaaS stands for Software as a Service).
 We give our all private emails to Gmail, our most precious ideas and private data to Google Drive, we are being watched and tracked by SaaS apps whereever we go and whatever we do.
 Companies that make those SaaS apps are listening to our bedroom conversations, recording inside our homes, etc. etc. It is insane but there is no other way to get the conveniences we are all used to.
 This is about to change.
 CloudPal will restore the Internet to the prior conditions when app companies did not own our data and did not know how we chose to use their apps.